 Do you currently have good eye health and want to keep it that way?
 Maybe you’ve already experienced a decline in your eyesight and would like to slow the aging process?

-The fact is that most people over age 40 experience what is known as “old eyes” because lenses lose flexibility with age.
+The fact is, most people over age 40 experience what is known as “old eyes” because lenses lose flexibility with age.
 As a result, many people require reading glasses by age 50.
 While this may be an inevitable result of aging, other eye problems don’t have to be.

 Basic Eye Care Tips

-Below are some basic eye care tips that can play a major role in maintaining healthy eyes for a lifetime.
+Below are some basic eye care tips that can play a significant role in maintaining healthy eyes for a lifetime.

-- Avoid staying outdoors under direct sunlight for very long without protective eyewear since sun exposure increases risk for cataracts and melanoma.
+- Avoid staying outdoors under direct sunlight for extended periods without protective eyewear.
+Too much sun exposure increases your risk for cataracts and melanoma.

-- When choosing sunglasses, pick ones with black-gray or green-gray lenses and 100% UVA and UVB protection.
-Also, consider a wrap design if you spend a lot of time outside.
+- When choosing sunglasses, pick ones with gray or green-gray lenses and 100% UVA and UVB protection.
+Also, consider a wrap-around design if you spend a lot of time outside.